Essential Questions to Ask When Buying a Used Car

 Was the oil changed regularly?

-Another question for which the only acceptable answer would be a “yes.”
+This is the question for which the only acceptable answer would be a “yes.”
 If the car were maintained well; including having the oil changed regularly, then the chances of getting better use out of the car would be higher.
 Hence, take the answer to this question quite seriously when considering whether or not to buy that particular car.

-Has the car been in any accidents?
+Has the car been involved in any accidents?

 Information about prior accidents would be a very crucial question because if the car has been in an accident, then chances are there could be certain parts of the car that don’t function in the way they used to before or in the way they are to work.